New Study Linking Heart Health with Exercise

 According to new research published in the European Journal of Preventive Cardiology, exercise is the best way to protect your heart.

-Th study – conducted in the Netherlands, specifically Rotterdam – collected data from 5,344 individuals aged 55 to 97.
+The study, conducted in the Netherlands, specifically Rotterdam, collected data from 5,344 individuals aged 55 to 97.
 Participants provided information on not only their body mass index (BMI) but also their exercise habits.
 Researchers also accounted for variables like smoking, alcohol use, diet, education, and family history of premature heart attack.
-Then, the researchers monitored the group’s rates of heart disease and stroke over a 15 year period.
+Then, the researchers monitored the group’s rates of heart disease and stroke over 15 years.

 It should also be noted that researchers included all types of activity in their analysis.
 Not only did they record each time a participant intentionally exercised, but they also considered running errands as a form of exercise.